joshbegley/nyt-latest/README.md

 `Lockdowns return to the United States.`\
 https://nytimes.com/2020/11/13/us/coronavirus-today.html?searchResultPosition=2

-**Alito Says Religious Liberty and Free Speech Are Under Assault from Liberals**\
+**In Unusually Political Speech, Alito Says Liberals Pose Threat to Liberties**\
-`The conservative justice’s unusually pointed and political remarks, which he made in a speech to the Federalist Society, reflected thoughts he has expressed in his opinions.`\
+`The conservative justice’s pointed remarks, which he made in a speech to the Federalist Society, reflected thoughts he has expressed in his opinions.`\
 https://nytimes.com/2020/11/13/us/samuel-alito-religious-liberty-free-speech.html?searchResultPosition=3

 **8 Months After Virus Hit, an Ominous Sign: Long Lines for Testing Again**\